tektoncd/pipeline/docs/tutorial.md

 The `PipelineRun` will create the `TaskRuns` corresponding to each `Task` and collect the results.

-To apply the yaml files use the following command, you will need to apply the `deploy-task` if you want to run the Pipeline.
+To apply the YAML files use the following command, you will need to apply the `deploy-task` if you want to run the Pipeline.

 ```bash